ariakerstein/ariakerstein.github.io/_posts/2020-05-01-factory-floor.md

 The cursor blinks on the terminal.
 A knock.
-In a loud voice, "Come in", I say.
+"Yes, come in", I say.
 It's Jean, my assistant.
-Sir, your 2:00 is here".
+"Ari, your 2:00 is here".